Anassh780/X-Unfollow-Tool-/README.md

 - **Lightweight & Fast**: Optimized to run smoothly without lagging your browser.

 ## Installation for Development
+1. Unzip stats & background in same folder
-1. Clone this repository or download the source code.
+2. Clone this repository or download the source code.
-2. Open Google Chrome and navigate to `chrome://extensions/`.
+3. Open Google Chrome and navigate to `chrome://extensions/`.
-3. Enable **Developer mode** in the top right corner.
+4. Enable **Developer mode** in the top right corner.
-4. Click **Load unpacked** and select the directory containing this extension.
+5. Click **Load unpacked** and select the directory containing this extension.

 ## Usage
 - Pin the extension to your toolbar.